 About

-For many recipients this may be the only contact they have with someone outside of their home on a regular basis.
+Each meal is delivered by community volunteers with kind words and a smile.
+For many recipients, this may be the only contact they have with someone outside of their home regularly.

 Galveston Island Meals on Wheels is more than just a meal – it’s a vital link for homebound residents and allows them to live more independently at home.